ParaState/SafeStakeOperator/README.md

 ```

 - `--ropsten`: run geth on the `ropsten` testnet.
 Use other values if target a different net.
+- `geth` uses port `8551` to communicate with lighthouse, hence this port should be accessible from the beacon node.

 After syncing, start the beacon node: